Harold Takooshian

-Harold Takooshian is an American psychologist, scholar, and professor at Fordham University.
+Harold Takooshian (born 1949) is an American psychologist, scholar, and professor at Fordham University.
 He is best known as an expert on the Kitty Genovese murder case, having spent many years studying the subject and the role that the "bystander effect" played therein.

 Early life and education

 Takooshian graduated from City University of New York (CUNY) in 1979 with a PhD.
 At CUNY, Takooshian was a student of the famed social psychologist Stanley Milgram known for his controversial experiments on obedience.